-The second line and third line review programmes are overseen by BAC and detailed findings are also reported at RAC.
+The second line and third line review programmes are overseen by BAC and detailed findings are also reported into the appropriate management committee.

 Stress testing is a key tool to understanding and managing risk.
 In support of this, the Bank has a framework that covers stress testing, reverse stress testing and scenario planning.
 As well as an understanding of the Bank's resilience to internal and external shocks, regular stress testing provides a key input to the Bank's capital and liquidity assessments and related tests of risk management and measurement assumptions.